OpenResearchInstitute/pluto_msk/README.md

 6. [power_detector](https://github.com/OpenResearchInstitute/power_detector)
 7. [Exponential Moving Average Filter](https://github.com/OpenResearchInstitute/lowpass_ema)

-## Building
+## Building Pluto Firmware
 In oder to build the FPGA bitstream, you first need to install Vivado.
 Recommended version is 2022.2.
 In this documentation and in the `Makefile`, the Vivado installation path is assumed to be `/opt/Xilinx/Vivado`.
 If it is in another directory, change the path in the steps below (for example, to `/tools/Xilinx/Vivado`) or create a symbolic link in `/opt` pointing to the actual installation directory.
 For example,
 ```
 sudo ln -s /tools/Xilinx /opt/Xilinx
 ```
-Such a symbolic link is already in place on chococat and keroppi.
+Such a symbolic link is already in place on chococat, keroppi, mymelody, etc.
 ### First, clone this repo with all submodules
 git clone --recursive https://github.com/OpenResearchInstitute/pluto_msk
 ### building bitstream only